boazsegev/facil.io/README.md

 // easy :-)
 ```

 Using this library requires all the minor libraries written to support it: `libasync`, `libbuffer` (which you can use separately with a few changes) and `libreact`.
-This means you will need all the `.h` and `.c` files except the HTTP related files.
+This means you will need all the `.h` and `.c` files except the HTTP related files. `mini-crypt` and `lib-tls-server` aren't required (nor did I finish writing them).

 ### A word about concurrency